-Founded in 1957, AGF Management Limited is a diversified global asset management firm offering investment solutions to a wide range of clients, from individual investors and financial advisors to institutions, including pension plans, corporate plans, sovereign wealth funds, endowments and foundations.
-AGF has investment operations and client servicing teams in North America, Europe and Asia.
-AGF trades on the Toronto Stock Exchange (TSX) under the symbol AGF.B.
+AGF brings a disciplined approach focused on providing an exceptional client experience and incorporating sound responsible and sustainable practices.
+The firm's investment solutions, driven by its fundamental, quantitative and private investing capabilities, extends globally to a wide range of clients, from financial advisors and their clients to high-net worth and institutional investors including pension plans, corporate plans, sovereign wealth funds, endowments and foundations.

+Headquartered in Toronto, Canada, AGF has investment operations and client servicing teams spanning on the ground in North America, Europe and Asia.
+With over \$40 billion in total assets under management and fee-earning assets, AGF serves more than 800,000 investors.
+AGF trades on the Toronto Stock Exchange under the symbol AGF.B.
 AGF provides fund administration services to the AGF mutual funds through AGF's subsidiary AGF CustomerFirst Inc. (AGFC) and provides the capability to deliver complete trading infrastructure to support ETFs and 40-Act vehicles in the U.S. through AGF's subsidiary AGF Investments LLC.